 The Phase is marginally wider than the Western Mountaineering Ultralite which sports a 59" shoulder girth and a 51" hip girth, but noticeable less roomy than the Editors' Choice the Western Mountaineering MegaLite.

 While a small feature, the Phase featured among the best foot boxes in our review not only making back-sleepers more comfortable but also helping to keep their feet warmer while compressing less insulation.

 Our review staff loved the feeling of this bag's internal fabric and found it among the most "silky" in the review.
 The one thing of note was on super warm days this fabric did feel a little clammier than most, but this was a minor complaint.

 We like the small internal zippered pocket featured on the Phase as it was a decent place to keep a watch for an alarm, a small headlamp, or some lip balm.

 Features & Design

 The Phase also features a small internal zippered pocket that is a decent place to keep a small headlamp or a watch.
 We did notice that the loft of this bag muffled most watch alarms, so keep that in mind if you have an early wake up planned.
 This pocket isn't big enough to fit most smartphones.
-The WM Megalite, Ultralite, Sea to Summit Spark and Nemo Salsa offer numerous features and a well thought out design.
+The WM Megalite, Ultralite, and Sea to Summit Spark offer numerous features and a well thought out design.